Why does a motherboard’s chipset matter?

 Lastly, we have Z590 motherboards.
 These are the cream of the crop for one main reason: they allow for CPU overclocking.
 Thus, the only reason you should typically opt for one is if you have a K-series CPU, like the i5-11600K, i7-11700K, or i9-11900K.

-If you’re looking to craft an eye-catching, high-performance rig, a Z590 motherboard is your best choice for doing so.
+If you’re looking to craft an eye-catching, high-performance gaming rig with a Rocket Lake processor, a Z590 motherboard is your best choice for doing so.